Requirements

 iota_t = [...]

-# find the index of the last element in the convergence differences that is larger than
+# find the index of the last element that still exceeds the target tolerance and add +1

-# print the timestep at which the desired convergence was achieve to the console
+# print the timestep at which the desired convergence was achieved to the console

 printout_period_in_cas = 50 # the printout period defined in the cas file